pharath/pharath.github.io/_posts/2026-03-06-lecture-notes-web3-ethereum2.md

 But the insurance pays only if the guys who inspected the turbine did their job correct.
 And how did they do it?
-They kept a big, how do you call them?
+They have a big, how do you call them?
-Like this gadget, it's in German, it's real one, it's like torque, I can pick device which is just, yeah, torque, I can't put that.
+Like these gadgets, it's in German, it's Drehmomentschlüssel, it's like torque ..., like a big device which you just,...

+student: torque wrench

+Ivan: yeah, torque wrench, I think it is that.
 So they need to basically make an inspection with a certain power that every bolt and every basically is done correctly, which is every bolt is put correctly and with certain amount of power.
-So that in case there is a huge wind and everything, if it breaks, you can always say, okay, but this guy has to be able to do the proper inspection.
+So that in case there is a huge wind and everything, if it breaks, they can always say, well, but this guy who inspected it he did not do the proper inspection.
-So this device is a booted device which I connected with the blockchain and it sends the data to the blockchain.
+So this device is a booted device which is connected with the blockchain and it sends the data to the blockchain.
-So if in the future this wind turbine breaks down, we have the data from the inspector, save on chain and the insurance company can go to the smart contract and state all the data which were stored on chain and if everything was great, they would just be for the repairman because they're sure that the repairman was in the right place.
+So if in the future this wind turbine breaks down, we have the data from the inspector, saved on chain and the insurance company can go to the smart contract and state all the values which were stored on chain and if everything was correctly, they would just pay for the repairment because they're sure that the repairment was done correctly.
-This is example of creating smart contract outside the financial.
+This is an example of creating smart contract outside the financial domain.

 But usually also, as I said,
-most of the smart contracts are inside the financial in-sync division, like I want to make money and work with the sum.
+most of the smart contracts are inside the financial incentivation, like I want to make money off of this smart contract.
 Yeah.

+## slide: Smart Contracts: Solidity introduction (8, Reentrancy, Attack)

-What does message.sendle.call.value do?
+student3: What does the `msg.sender.call.value` do?

-Which one?
+Ivan: Which one?

-This is the sum.
-The left near the bottom message.sender.call.value.
+student3: On the left near the bottom `msg.sender.call.value`.
-Just a last one.
+Just the last one.

-Yeah.
+Ivan: Yeah.
 This one.
 Yeah, this is basically, yeah, I will explain how it works.
-So this was one of the first hacks kept on Ethereum in the smart contract where people deployed a bunch of Ethereum inside the smart contract and they were early in the morning.
+So this was **one of the first hacks** that happened **on Ethereum**.
+It is a smart contract where people deployed a bunch of Ethereums inside the smart contract and they were earning money.
-And at some point they were a bunch of Ethereum, so I think even in percent of all Ethereum in-sync division where that smart contract captured the guys from the other team who created the smart contract, it's really a nice project.
+And at some point there were lots of Ethereums,
+I think even 10 percent of all Ethereums in circulation were in that smart contract ~~captured the guys from the other team who created the smart contract~~, it's really a nice project.
-But there was a small bug,
-and the bug is actually here.
+But **there was a small bug**, and the bug is actually here.
-Here's a problem where think about you have a smart contract which is storing some Ethereum inside the balance and then you have this function called withdrawal funds.
+Here's a problem where, think about, you have a smart contract which is storing some Ethereum inside the `balance` and then you have this function called `withdrawFunds()`.
-And withdrawal funds is basically asking, okay, who is the sender or who is calling this function?
+And `withdrawFunds()` is basically asking, okay, who is the sender or who is calling this function, `msg.sender`?
-Message.sender.
-And this is balance which is a mapping.
+And this is `balance` which is a mapping.
 Yeah, this is a mapping.
-Thus he has more,
+Thus he has more,...
-because everyone who posts this money has a balance.
+because everyone who deposits his money has a `balance`.
-So if I post one Ethereum, my balance will be one Ethereum.
+So if I deposit money on Ethereum, my `balance` will be one Ethereum.
-And think about this is in wave.
-It basically has more units of Ethereum, but think about this is one Ethereum just before.
+And think about this... this is in Wei, basically the smaller unit of Ethereum, but think about this is one Ethereum ~~just before~~.
-So if I call this function and I hit previously posted one Ethereum to the smart contract, and if I call withdrawal funds, usually what should happen?
+So if I call this function and I have previously deposited one Ethereum to the smart contract, and if I call `withdrawFunds()`, usually what should happen?
-The smart contracts should check my balance.
+The smart contract should check my `balance`.
-So in this guy has deployed one Ethereum.
+So this guy has deposited one Ethereum.
-If he deployed it,
+Did he deposit it,...
-if he wants to, does he want to withdraw more money than I'm allowed to withdraw?
+Did he want to,... does he want to withdraw more money than I'm allowed to withdraw?
-For example, there is a hard cap per transaction.
+For example, there is a hard cap per transaction,
-I cannot withdraw more than one Ethereum, but I want one.
+I cannot withdraw more than that on Ethereum, but I want one.
 So in that case I satisfy this requirement.
-Then there is another requirement.
+Then there is another requirement:
-Did I want to withdraw less than one, we for more than one, we can also ignore that.
+Do I want to withdraw less than one Wei, or more than one Wei, we can also ignore that.
-And if I meet all those three requirements, then the smart contracts okay, everything is fine.
+And if I meet all those three requirements, then the smart contract says okay, everything is fine.
-Now just take the sender and send him the money he wants to withdraw basically the one Ethereum which I look here.
+Now just take the `sender` and send him the money he wants to withdraw, basically the one Ethereum which I have here.
 And when I receive my money,
-then my balance needs to be complete.
+then my `balance` needs to be updated.
-So basically now I don't get one Ethereum anymore,
+So basically now I don't have one Ethereum anymore,
-I get zero.
+I have zero.
-Of course my balance is one minus one, which is zero.
+Because my `balance` is one minus one, which is zero.
 And then they store my last transaction.
 So everything looks fine, right?

 But there is a small problem because the transactions Ethereum they literally execute in the way they are written here.